Dolphin-hunting Japanese town may start farming them on the side

 In 2013, 1,239 dolphins were caught in the Taiji hunt, according to the Fisheries Agency.
 Most of them were killed for their meat but 172 were sold alive, mainly overseas, at a price of at least $8,200 each.

-“We plan to protect our fishermen, who have authority from both the nation and the local government,” Sangen said, emphasizing the tradition of the hunt.
+“We plan to protect our fishermen, who have authority from both the nation and the local government,” Sangen said, emphasising the tradition of the hunt.

 “We believe it can become the world’s main provider.
 I believe in 10 years our town will have changed its role in all this.”